March 13, 2026

 C. What your system can do

-• Quality filters capture dust and pollen before they spread across the house.
+• Quality filters capture dust and pollen before they spread throughout the house, improving indoor air quality.

 • Dehumidifying during cooling lowers moisture and slows mould growth.